Performance Breakdown

 Sand on Hard Floor Test

 This test has several parts.
 The first part is how well the H6 can pick up in the different power settings.
-The second is how much of the 50 grams it can pick up.
+The second is how many of the 50 grams it can pick up.

 One quirk is that there will be bits of sand left on the initial forward pass, but it eventually picks it up on the backward pass.